navyapillarisetty/Zero-shot-Time-series-Forecasting/README.md

 ## Models

 The research methodology was applied to various models and their results are shown in the paper.
 The requirements to reproduce the results varies from model to model.
-Currently Informer code with its requirements is present within this github.
+Currently Informer and TTM models codes with their requirements are presented within this github.
 The following links provide code to the other models:

 - TimeGAN: https://github.com/jsyoon0823/TimeGAN
 - DoppelGANger: https://github.com/fjxmlzn/DoppelGANger